magus/git-stack-cli/README.md

 Sometimes you want to add changes to an existing commit or pull request.
 With `git-stack` this is as simple as amending the commit.

-1. `git add` your changes to the stage
+1. `git add -p` your changes to the stage
 2. `git stack log` to find the relative commit number you want to amend
 3. `git stack fixup <number>` to amend the specific commit with your staged changes.